Fully Understanding Materials, Creating New Devices and Functions

 GSMS established the master's International Program in April 2015.
 This program stimulates creative and internationally competitive research and development, while also facilitating an understanding of the history, culture and international engagement of Japan.
 All coursework and research activities and guidance are carried out in English.
 A wide range of materials science subjects are offered, as well as such interdisciplinary topics as intellectual property and ethics.
 In addition, students in the International Program may take most of the subjects from within the Standard Program (usually given in Japanese).

 Bidirectional industry-academia cooperation program

 In addition to fundamental courses in basic research and education in materials science, we also offer industry-academia collaborative courses to develop new materials and new devices.
 With researchers from external institutions, including industry laboratories, in charge of collaborative laboratories, students have numerous opportunities to study actual practical development.

 More than 60% of students in the master's program and all students in the doctoral program are able to reside in dormitories on campus.
 Scholarships and research funds are also widely available.
 We also provide financial support to all doctoral students and some master's students to attend overseas international conferences.
 We have exchange agreements with various institutions throughout the world, providing students valuable opportunities to study abroad.

 Research and Education Center for Materials Science

 In addition to analysis and evaluation of new materials, the Research and Education Center for Materials Science focuses on design and synthesis of new functional materials which may be essential in the areas of modern science and advanced technology, including nanotechnology, biological sciences, information technology, and the environment.
-This is efficiently achieved by close collaboration between the main and collaborative laboratories at the frontiers of materials science.
+This is efficiently achieved through close collaboration between the main and collaborative laboratories at the frontiers of materials science.
 The Center also has a commission test scheme for non-NAIST researchers who wish to use our analytical facilities.